No Tags Found!

 From India, Pune

-Thank you Mr. Rahul, Dinesh and Nathrao.
-I understand that Resignation and joining of employee can never be secret.
-Your suggestion is much of helpful to me.
-I have pacified my colleague saying that since she has applied for resignation, her boss wants to find a replacement for her and must have told her team about that.
+Thank you, Mr. Rahul, Dinesh, and Nathrao.
+I understand that the resignation and joining of an employee can never be kept secret.
+Your suggestion is very helpful to me.
+I have pacified my colleague by explaining that since she has applied for resignation, her boss wants to find a replacement for her and may have informed her team about it.

 From India,